panzors/FeatureFlags/README.md

 # FeatureFlags
 This repository is meant to be used to distribute knowledge.
 Please feel free to browse and modify or even steal.
 Most of these ideas are simply just ideas.
 They are my personal best guess for what should be ideal so there's still room for improvement as I get more feedback.

+## Learning Modules

+1. What is a feature flag [What is a feature flag](./docs/Introduction.md) - Skip this if you're aware of the concept
+1. [General best practice](./docs/BestPractice.md) - Skip this if you're a cool cat

 ## What's in this?
 This repo probably will not compile as they are code snippets that I'm going to use to demonstrate.
 Please check the pull requests to get the second part of the story.

+## Learning

 ### Examples
 - C# + unit tests